Categories |

 Agency

-In early learning settings, agency refers to a child’s ability to make choices, set goals, and take action to achieve those goals.
+Agency refers to a child’s ability to act independently to influence their environment, making choices, setting goals, and taking action to achieve them.
 It is about allowing children power, control, and ownership over their play and exploration.
-When children have agency, they are active directors of their own activity and learning.
+When children have agency, they are active directors of their activity and learning.

 The Early Learning Professionals Role

 Early learning professionals play a crucial role in fostering agency in children.
-They create environments that are rich in interesting materials and opportunities, where children have the freedom to explore, experiment, and make choices.
+They create environments rich in exciting materials and opportunities for children to freely explore, experiment, and choose.
 Educators become facilitators, supporting children’s learning without dictating the outcome.
 They ask open-ended questions, encourage critical thinking, and provide support when needed.

 Play: The Foundation For Agency

-Play is not just a way for children to have fun; it is a vehicle for learning and an opportunity for children to practice exerting agency.
+Play is not just a way for children to have fun; it is a vehicle for learning and an opportunity to practice exerting agency.
 Play-based learning environments allow children to make choices and decisions.
-Children are free to explore, experiment, and engage with the world on their own terms when at play.
-Children decide what to play, the rules governing that play, which materials to utilize, how the activity evolves over time, and more.
+Children can explore, experiment, and engage with the world on their terms when at play.
+Children decide what to play, the rules governing that play, which materials to utilize, how the activity evolves, and more.

 Benefits Of Agency In Children